Beyond Brexit: The UK’s new Immigration System

 Following the UK’s departure from the EU, EU nationals who move to the UK to live, work and study are now treated, from an immigration perspective, in much the same way as non-EU nationals.

-A new immigration system has been created covering EU and non-EU nationals.
+A new immigration system was created covering EU and non-EU nationals.
 Our team was fully engaged with the government on the design of this through various stakeholder engagement projects.

 More information for those seeking to move to the UK is available on the business, education and personal pages of our website.